Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 The purpose of posting this codebase at this stage is to get people to use these codebase navigation techniques and see if they are effective in understanding this 5000 line codebase.
-This serves as an introduction to this source-code toolkit.
+This serves as an introduction to this source-code toolkit while the final toolkit will have code-editing features as well.

 ModalWX.cpp, when viewed in an IDE is rather large and unwieldy.
 Once we add a source code editor to it